 @untagged- shows entries without tags

-@onThisDay- shows timeline entries written on the same day, or notes created on the same day.
+@onThisDay- shows timeline entries written on the same day of different years, or notes created on the same day of different years.

 You can filter the search option to just one journal.
-If you start typing with
+Start typing with

 When a search includes multiple words, like

-wonderful Monday, the results will include entries that have both words (but not necessarily in the determined order).
+wonderful Monday morning, the results will include entries that have both words (but not necessarily in the determined order).
 For example, the phrase

-On Monday, a wonderful tabby cat visited me.
+On Monday, a wonderful tabby cat visited me in the morning.

 To search for an exact phrase, you can add double quotes (